B16f00t/whapa/README.md

 WhatsApp Messenger Version 2.21.2.14

-Whapa is a forensic graphical toolset for analyzing whatsapp in android.
-All the tools have been written in Python 3.X and have been tested on linux and windows 10 systems.
+Whapa is a set of graphical forensic tools to analyze whatsapp from android and soon iOS devices.
+All the tools have been written in Python 3.X and have been tested on linux, windows and OSX systems.

 Note: Whapa provides 10x more performance and fewer bugs on linux systems than on windows.